polarityio/splunk/README.md

 index=main "{{ENTITY}}" | head 10
 ```

-When opening this query in the Splunk app we may want to remove the `head 10`.
+When opening this query in the Splunk app you may want to remove the `head 10` so that all results are returned.
 This option could then be set to:

 ```
 index=main "{{ENTITY}}"